serenabono/Pacman/README.md

 QLearningAgent.py contains all of the implementation.
 However, if you don't want to look at the implementation of the algorithms themselves and would directly like to learn how to use the library, you can completely ignore this file.

 SearchAgents.py contains the code where the QLearning agent is defined and function calls to the library are made.
-You only need to look at GoWestAgent (I was in a hurry to implement this fast, so I didn't create a new agent name.
+You only need to look at BoltzmannAgent (I was in a hurry to implement this fast, so I didn't create a new agent name.
 I just completely modified the code of an agent that always took the action of going west.
 Later, at some point, I'll change the name.
-At this point GoWestAgent is actually a smart QLearner).
+At this point BoltzmannAgent is actually a smart QLearner).

 ## A little bit about pacman domain (and the codebase)